uVMS installation, configuration and operation is demonstrated in the

 Every group and camera can be configured to be viewed with different player types.
 The player type depends on the original encoding the camera performs.

-Flash player can be used if your camera uses Flash-compatible encoding (H.264/AAC/MP3).
+HTML5 and Flash players can be used if your camera uses H.264/AAC encoding.

 WMV/WMA is another high quality encoding option, but these streams will only be viewable in Unreal Streaming Player.